Overall score

 Darley pulls ahead on walkability and nearby cafés and amenities, whereas Long Forest is the better pick for housing affordability and a quieter safety profile.

-Choose Darley if you are weighing households prioritising schools; lean toward Long Forest for investors and value-focused buyers.
+Choose Darley if you are weighing households prioritising schools; lean toward Long Forest for retirees and families.